 Social media news aggregation and analysis platform NewsWhip relaunched its website to bring users the most shared stories via Facebook and Twitter from countries including the U.S., U.K., Ireland, Australia, Germany, France, and Spain.

 The 2014 Winter Olympic Games in Sochi, Russia, are now a memory, but the International Olympic Committee took one final look at highlights and statistics on Facebook and other social networks at the Games.

 Facebook Weekly Highlights features photos and videos posted to the social network by celebrities and athletes.
-This week’s edition featured the photo to the left of Microsoft Co-Founder and Chairman Bill Gates discussing charity partnership group Giving Tuesday; as well as the photo atop the post, behind the scenes on the set of The Hobbit, from Director Peter Jackson.
+This week’s edition featured this photo of actor and director Harold Ramis, who died Monday.

 Social media gets the blame for a lot of things — cyber-bullying, the rise of the selfie, hashtag-shaped potato snacks (really, Birds Eye?
 Really?), and the popularity of Justin Bieber.
 When something happens that embarrasses or concerns today’s society, Facebook is often the scapegoat.